delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Delaware Bankruptcy Records?

 Bankruptcy records in the State of Delaware contain information that is generated during bankruptcy case proceedings.
 These proceedings occur when individuals or corporations with outstanding debts file for bankruptcy to pay their debts through liquidation or reorganization.
-Typically, Delaware bankruptcy records comprise the personal and financial information of involved parties.
+Generally, Delaware bankruptcy records comprise the personal and financial information of involved parties.
 Such information includes a list of assets, case name and summary, gross income, and court-issued orders.

 The United States Bankruptcy Court for the District of Delaware hears bankruptcy cases within the state’s jurisdiction.
 The court serves all the counties in the state.